 Nevertheless, athletes are still drinking the stuff before consequential races and new studies on its potential benefits come out every year.
 Beet products are even showing up on shelves in new forms as dedicated sport supplements.

 AltRed is one of those products.
-The product was developed by Sur PhytoPerformance, a company who has made a mission of creating clean, plant-based supplements and is owned by a seven-generation farming family.
+It was developed by Sur PhytoPerformance, a company who has made a mission of creating clean, plant-based supplements and is owned by a seven-generation farming family.
 AltRed’s approach to unlocking the beet’s potential is unique; its capsules are filled with a pale powder that, when wet, instantly turns a deep red.
 It’s pure beet betalain, a naturally-occurring chemical and the pigment that gives beets their vibrant hue.

 Where beetroot shots (and pretty much every other beet-themed athletic food) are basically a delivery system for the plant’s nitrate, which is believed to increase athletic efficiency, the primary assertion behind betalains is that they’re totally isolated from every other part of the plant — no sugars, no nitrates.
 And because AltRed doesn’t rely on nitrate and its conversion to nitric oxide to increase blood flow, most, if not all previous studies of beets’ role in athletic performance don’t apply, whether the results were positive or negative.